santhosh-reddy03/santhosh-reddy03/README.md

 👀 I’m interested in cloud, web-development, linux and opensource

-🎓 A Mechanical Engineering gradauate who turned into a full time software engineer for my love towards problem solving.
+🎓 A Mechanical Engineering gradauate who turned into a full time software development engineer for my love towards problem solving.

 📜 I'm also AWS certified developer associate and Azure certified adminstrator.